fluttered-book/fluttered-book.github.io/content/docs/learning-dart/constructors.md

 }
 ```

-It is a common convention in other languages (like C# and TypeScript) to prefix
+It is a common convention in other languages (like C#, TypeScript and Python)
-private instance-variables with an underscore.
+to prefix private instance-variables with an underscore.
 In Dart this convention is enforced by the compiler, so there is no need for a
 private keyword.

 The same is true for methods.
+To make a method private you just prefix the name with an underscore.

 ```dart
 class Nonsense {